dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 Cloud service instances remain locked under the control of the service provider.
 FluidCloud will liberate these instances.
 Having the ability for a cloud service instance to easily and seamlessly move from one provider to another will bring advantages to any cloud service owner.
 It would bring more freedom to cloud service owners, instances, including their application and data.
 Essentially, it will bring service instance "movement rights" to the cloud.
 However there is no encompassing means to accomplish this.

 FluidCloud is something that fits within the soon future cloud.
 A reasonable view of this future cloud is the InterCloud.
-The InterCloud is described in [#BernsteinEtAl:2009], [#Bernstein:2010], [#Demchenko:2012] as well in a notable online conversation[^1] where James Urquhart, Cisco’s Cloud Programs and Communications Manager, clearly outlined the genesis and progression of it from singular and multi-cloud ecosystem we see today.
+The InterCloud is described in [#BernsteinEtAl:2009], [#Bernstein:2010], [#Demchenko:2012] as well in a notable online conversation[^1] where James Urquhart, Cisco's Cloud Programs and Communications Manager, clearly outlined the genesis and progression of it from singular and multi-cloud ecosystem we see today.
 The concept of the InterCloud is based on the proliferation and continued growth of public clouds ranging from IaaS, PaaS and up to SaaS.
 The ecosystem of these cloud service providers include the popular Amazon EC2, Google App Engine, CloudFoundry, OpenShift, Rackspace, Heroku and CloudSigma.

 ## The FluidCloud Concept